reijnnn/Trader-Console/README.md

 pip install -r requirements.txt
 ```

 Before running, change the web application parameters in the file `config.py` or create your own config file with name like `config_dev.py` or `config_prd.py`.
-Change config file name in `run.app`
+Change config file name in `run.py`

 ## `manage.py` command overview